zzh20188/Action-Build/README-en.md

 >| `Special models e.g.: OnePlus 11-A14; OnePlus 11-A13` | `1h1min ~ 1h28min`  |`1h32min`|
 >
 ></details>
->If your build time exceeds the maximum duration listed for your model, please try rebuilding and check the steps to ensure it's not an issue with the official environment.
+>In other words, if your runtime exceeds the maximum expected duration for the target device, please pause and rerun the workflow while checking each step.
+Pay special attention to the “Initialize repo and sync” step — for all non-A15 devices (except for certain special cases), this step should complete within 10 minutes.
+If it takes longer, it may indicate an issue on GitHub's end.
+In that case, try rerunning the job.
+If the issue persists, please wait and try again later.

 ------
 > [!CAUTION]